Best Things To Do in Quito, Ecuador

 If you’re going to Ecuador you have to go to the equator line!!
 Where else can you stand with a foot in each hemisphere, or hop back and forth from the north to the south??

-There is some discussion on whether the monument is on the 100% accurate REAL equator or not… Or if it’s at a nearby museum, or if it’s in a different place all together!
+There is some debate on whether the monument is on the 100% accurate REAL equator or not… Some say it’s at a nearby museum or in a different place all together!